Getting Into Brazosport College

 Access to Student Records

 The federal Family Educational Rights and Privacy Act (FERPA) of 1974 protects the privacy of educational records, establishes the right of students to inspect or review their educational records, and provides guidelines for the correction of inaccurate or misleading data.
-In compliance with this act, the college may release to the general public the following types of directory information without the written consent of the student: (1) student’s name, address, telephone listings, (2) date of birth, (3) major field of study, (4) participation in officially recognized activities and sports, (5) dates of enrollment, (6) degrees and awards received, and (7) most recent previous institution attended.
+In compliance with this act, the college may release to the general public the following types of directory information without the written consent of the student: (1) student’s name, address, telephone listings, (2) date of birth, (3) major, (4) participation in officially recognized activities and sports, (5) dates of attendance, (6) degrees and awards received, and (7) most recent previous institution attended.
 By making a written request to the Registrar’s Office, the student may request that any or all of this information be withheld from the public.
-The student must make this request by the last official day to register for a given semester.
+The student must make this request by the Official Reporting Day (ORD) of the term, as published in the course catalog or academic calendar.
+The Directory Information Non-Disclosure Form is available at www.Brazosport.edu/FERPA.
 The request applies to the current semester only.
 The student must authorize the release of any additional information pertaining to his or her records.

 Law Enforcement Unit Records

-Many colleges and universities have their own law enforcement units to monitor safety and security in and around campus.
-Institutions that do not have specific law enforcement units may designate a particular office or school official to be responsible for referring potential or alleged violations of law to local police authorities.
+Brazosport College has their own law enforcement units to monitor safety and security in and around campus.
 Investigative reports and other records created and maintained by these law enforcement units are not considered education records subject to FERPA.
 Accordingly, institutions may disclose information from law enforcement unit records to anyone, including outside law enforcement authorities, without student consent.
 See 34 CFR § 99.8.

 Law enforcement unit officials who are employed by the college or university should be designated in the institution’s FERPA notification as “school officials” with a “legitimate educational interest.”
 As such, they may be given access to personally identifiable information from students’ education records.
 The institution’s law enforcement unit officials must protect the privacy of education records it receives and may disclose them only in compliance with FERPA.
-For that reason, it is advisable that law enforcement unit records be maintained separately from education records.
+For that reason, law enforcement unit records are maintained separately from education records.

 - No course may be added after the date specified in the official BC calendar.